Wu Ding: Regional lords

+Bronze double fangyi dated to Wu Ding's reign.

 As Wu Ding expanded his realm widely, he eventually ruled a much larger area than that of his ancestors.
 However, the king's control of regions that were farther from Yin was practically nominal.
 Ruling from modern-day Anyang, the monarch was unable to protect the most vulnerable lands of his state.
 The primitive conditions of transportation also proved an obstacle to his ability to immediately respond to urgent situations in remote lands.
 These logistical realities led him to delegate power to others.
 He divided the country into portions which were ruled as autonomous realms.
 Unlike the central governing body which only included a certain number of people who controlled court affairs and central military, regional administration was performed by numerous local lords of varied backgrounds.
 They were given personal lands and expected to give tributes, portions of harvest, and military support to the Shang monarch, a practice similar to the system used by later dynastic regimes.
 Obedient lords were accepted as trustworthy allies of the central government and were given nobility titles.
 A notable chief was Guo of Zhi, mentioned several times in contemporary texts; he was apparently an ally and a chief of Wu Ding's distant lands.
 In two inscriptions, Guo of Zhi is recorded to have merged his local troops into the central army, which-at that time commanded by Wu-was mobilizing for battle.